intellifi-nl/doc-push/mqtt_topics.md

 * spots/`id`/disconnected/`spot-serial-number`
   * Spot went offline and does not have an active connection with the brain anymore.

-Please note that we also have some low level messages avaialble.
+Please note that we also have some low level messages available.
 We do not advise you to use these because the internal spot protocol may change.

 Presences
 ---------